 But the question now is how to pass this spirit on to the boys, that is the challenge?
-It would not be easy, in a social environment where cut’s and concerns are much graver then to worry about football, families struggling just to pay rent and feed their family, abandonment and malcontent running rampant, so easy is it to just give up when there is no end is in sight.
-Such an environment was it, abandonment and discouragement was felt and seen in the eyes of all around including parents and faculty, so great was the wall to climb, trying to bring leadership spirit and hope into the eyes of these boys.
+It would not be easy, in a social environment where cut’s and concerns are much graver than to worry about football, families struggling just to pay rent and feed their family, abandonment, and malcontent running rampant, so easy is it to just give up when there is no end is in sight.
+Such an environment was it, abandonment and discouragement were felt and seen in the eyes of all around including parents and faculty, so great was the wall to climb, trying to bring leadership spirit and hope into the eyes of these boys.

-A season starts, and a percentage of the boys must stand on sidelines without even being able to get helmets, because a school district, with the largest population in the state, must function on a budget one tenth of that of rival schools in better economic locations.
-A third of a team can not qualify due to scholastic limitation’s, and while there are many of the most concerning teacher’s and administrators willing to do anything to help these student’s, a general air hover’s over the environment, a subtle voice; “what does it matter, just give up!”
+A season starts, and a percentage of the boys must stand on sidelines without even being able to get helmets, because a school district, with the largest population in the state, must function on a budget one-tenth of that of rival schools in better economic locations.
+A third of a team cannot qualify due to scholastic limitation’s, and while there are many of the most concerning teacher’s and administrators willing to do anything to help these student’s, a general air hover’s over the environment, a subtle voice; “what does it matter, just give up!”

 But there is another voice, a coaches voice, one of encouragement, life, strength, goodness; “don’t give up son, your brother needs you, your school needs you, your team, we need your strength, your youth, to make exhibition of the greatness we know you have inside.”
-Boy’s become men, learn what it means to lead, leading on a team with their brothers, lead themselves into battlefields of manhood, becoming leaders in the environment, how can they not be seen as leaders in the school by others, especially the ones no one knows are looking.
+The boy’s become men, learn what it means to lead, leading on a team with their brothers, lead themselves into battlefields of manhood, becoming leaders in the environment, how can they not be seen as leaders in the school by others, especially the ones no one knows are looking.
 A few survive to the end of the season, to taste the sweet morsels of maybe a Kingly victory.

 I come out of my momentary reflections seeing the tail end of our tenth game, yet again another loss, this time my mind wraps my own heart around thoughts that spoken only moments before into ear.
-For a second weekend in a row, referees unsolicited and without reason, walk up and compliment me as to how courteous and well mannered our boys are, no, that they are the “most” well mannered and courteous players they have seen all year from any team!
+For the second weekend in a row, referees unsolicited and without reason, walk up and compliment me as to how courteous and well mannered our boys are, no, that they are the “most” well mannered and courteous players they have seen all year from any team!

 I have seen in my short experience this season, many examples of opposing teams taunting our boys for their our own lack of experience and skill, and our boys just taking it and not answering back in any way.